-Casualty reporting using the Defense Casualty Information Processing System, a single standard system supporting uniform procedures, accounting and accurate reporting of casualties; and ensuring support of family members, benefits tracking, coordinating mortuary affairs services and the return of personal effects and human remains
+- Casualty reporting using the Defense Casualty Information Processing System, a single standard system supporting uniform procedures, accounting and accurate reporting of casualties and ensuring support of family members, benefits tracking, coordinating mortuary affairs services, and the return of personal effects and

-Casualty assistance including transportation assistance; applying for and receiving benefits and entitlements; obtaining copies of records, reports and investigations; legal assistance (including tax issues); ensuring receipt of personal effects; mortuary and funeral honors; relocation, including shipment of household goods; liaising with other federal agencies; providing information and referral, including bereavement counseling and spiritual support; and other assistance as requested by the surviving family
+- Casualty assistance including transportation assistance, applying for and receiving benefits and entitlements, obtaining copies of records, reports and investigations, legal assistance (including tax issues), ensuring receipt of personal effects, mortuary services and funeral honors, relocation (including shipment of household goods), liaising with other federal agencies, providing information and referral, including bereavement counseling, spiritual support and other assistance as requested by the surviving family

-Transportation of family members to bedside for wounded, ill and injured service members, transportation of family members to burial for active duty fatalities, transportation to unit or installation memorial services, and transportation of family members to Dover Air Force Base, Dover, Del. to observe the dignified transfer of loved ones who die in the theater of combat operations
+- Transportation of eligible family members to bedside for wounded, ill and injured service members, transportation of eligible family members to burial for active-duty fatalities, transportation to a unit or installation memorial service and transportation of eligible family members to Dover Air Force Base, Delaware to observe the dignified transfer of loved ones who die in a designated combat zone

-Comprehensive guides for all primary next-of-kin of active duty fatalities:
+- Comprehensive guides for all primary next of kin of active-duty fatalities:

-All active duty members, DoD civilians, and activated National Guard and reserve members are eligible.
+All active-duty members, DoD civilians (based on duty status), and activated National Guard and reserve members are eligible.

 Military OneSource at http://www.militaryonesource.mil/casualty